TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Hooks/SignalsSlots/Index.rst

 follow the `observer pattern <https://en.wikipedia.org/wiki/Observer_pattern>`__.

-Signals and Slots decouple the sender (sending a signal) and the receiver(s) (called slots).
-In opposite :ref:`Hooks <hooks-general>` depend on directly calling functions in the implementing class.
+Signals and Slots decouple the sender (sending a signal) and the receiver(s) (called slots). :ref:`Hooks <hooks-general>` depend on directly calling functions in the implementing class.

 .. _signals-concept: